pasqal-io/pyqtorch/docs/index.md

 ## Fitting a function

-Let's have a look at how the `QuantumCircuit` can be used to implement a Quantum Neural Network and fit a simple function.
+Let's have a look at how the `QuantumCircuit` can be used to fit a function.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations